adeci/clan-core/docs/site/guides/getting-started/deploy.md

 See also [how to set TargetHost](../target-host.md) for other methods.

+!!! tip "Streamlined Installation"
+    The following sections show the manual steps for hardware detection and disk configuration.
+    For a simplified experience, you can skip to [Interactive Installation](#option-b-interactive-installation) which handles all these steps automatically.

 ## Retrieve the hardware report

 By default clan uses [nixos-facter](https://github.com/nix-community/nixos-facter) which captures detailed information about the machine or virtual environment.